HPCarey/pt-booking/README.md

 ## **Bugs**

-* I have recorede details of bugs and solutions in the project boars user stories:
+* I have recorded details of bugs and solutions in the project boars user stories:
 [Project Board](https://github.com/users/HPCarey/projects/4/views/1)